Ph.D Fungal Cell and Molecular Biology, University of Texas - Austin

 - Spores and environmental adaptation of Aspergillus fumigatus.
 Invasive fungal infections kill over a million people each year and greatly complicate the management of chronic lung conditions like COPD, cystic fibrosis, and asthma, placing a huge burden on the healthcare system.
 Most invasive fungal infections are acquired when spores from the environment are inhaled, break dormancy, and grow in the lungs of the immunocompromised.
 My lab is investigating how spores allow fungi to adapt to new environments.

 - Combining cell biology and transcriptomics to understand invasive aspergillosis, The Royal Society, UK, International Exchanges Scheme Co-PIs: Michelle Momany and Elaine Bignell (U of Manchester), 12/01/15-11/01/17, £12000

 - Co-Chair 28th Fungal Genetics Conference (2015) at Asilomar

-- Gordon Research Conference: Cellular and Molecular Fungal Biology - Vice co-chair for 2008, Co-chair for 2010
+- Gordon Research Conference: Cellular and Molecular Fungal Biology - Co-chair (2010)

 - National Academies Education Fellow in the Life Sciences 2008